dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GSDemo-Google-Map.md

 ---

-In this tutorial, you will learn how to implement the DJIWaypoint Mission feature and get familiar with the usages of DJIMissionManager.
+In this tutorial, you will learn how to implement the DJIWaypoint Mission feature and get familiar with the usages of MissionManager.

 Also you will know how to test the Waypoint Mission API with DJI PC Simulator too.
 So let's get started!